Schools shut across Scotland as teachers strike over pay

 Members of the EIS and NASUWT unions are taking industrial action on Tuesday and Wednesday.

-School pupils in Scotland are missing more lessons this week as teachers take two days of national strike action, calling for a “proper” pay offer and meaningful dialogue with authorities.
+School pupils in Scotland are missing more lessons as teachers take two days of national strike action, calling for a “proper” pay offer and meaningful dialogue with authorities.

 Many schools across the country are shut as members of the Educational Institute of Scotland (EIS) and NASUWT unions strike on Tuesday and Wednesday in their long-running pay dispute.